MediaComem/biopocket-backend/DEVELOPMENT.md

 Several [database scripts](#database-scripts) are available as shortcuts to often-used Knex commands.

+#### TODO

+Based on the state of the project, the current migrations might not fully implements the tables as described in the `biopocket_structure_data_vX.xlsx` file on the project SwitchDrive.

+This can happen when a story or a task needs a new table, but does not need all the columns or relations that this table have.

+**To see what needs to be done on which table, please look at the [MIGRATIONS_TODO.md][migrationstodo] file.**

 ### ORM

 Database models are implemented with the [Bookshelf][bookshelf] ORM.
 You will